-Update September 23, 2018: These hacks still work for me, I still use them to this date.
-(In fact, all Summer/Fall I've been using these tactics to stock up on one of my favorite items to resell during Christmas.)
+Update April 2019: These hacks still work for me, I still use them to this date.
+(In fact, from the Spring through the Fall, I'll use these tactics to stock up on some of my favorite items to resell during Christmas.)

 Many eBay and Amazon sellers are expert flippers.
 Their ability to find bargains online has a direct impact on how much profit they can make from reselling them (many times on the same site they sourced them from!)

 Jordan Malik is one of the masters at this game, and he’s got a few tips that even casual sellers can use to save money on purchases that they can resell on Amazon or back on eBay.
 If you want to dig deeper into 'Buying Low to Sell High" check out his ebook on the topic here.

 Note: this is not about 'drop shipping' an item you purchased on eBay directly from the eBay seller to your Amazon customer, or vice versa.
 That is a controversial, risky, and generally far less profitable way to flip items.
 Further, it may violate eBay or Amazon seller policies.
 Instead, this is about buying an item on eBay, receiving it, and then selling it back on eBay or Amazon

 Here are 7 hacks:

 1.)
 Use the free service IFTTT.com to find deals: IFTTT stands for “If This Then That”.
 Basically it’s an easy to use, do it yourself product alert service.
 There are lots of eBay ‘recipes’ that are ready for you to use within IFTTT, but this is a good one to boost sourcing success, according to Malik.
 Lifehacker also has a good article on the subject here.
 Once you have the IFTTT set up, you receive text messages whenever your search criteria turn up a new eBay listing, so you can pounce on the item for sale.
 Pretty slick.